cyrusgomes40/projects/README.md

 I - Shift the letters' and digits' value "up" by one (wraps if necessary) and keeps other characters as the same, D - Shift the letters' and digits' value "down" by one (wraps if necessary) and leaves other characters as the same:

+Project 6: Soduku Solver - This program is written in python and uses backtracking to solve the soduku board.

+Project 7 : Huffman Tree compressor - This program is written in C++ and converts letters to huffman expressions.